 Will I get an in-country orientation?

 Yes.
 Your orientation will be on Tuesday morning and will go through everything you need to know for your time in Ghana.
-You will be shown around the local area and the shops, ATM and taxi rank will all be pointed out to you.
-If you need to, our local team can assist with any currency exchange and help you pickup anything you may need.
+You will be shown around the local area and the shops, ATMs and taxi rank will all be pointed out to you.
+If you need to, our local team can assist with any currency exchange and help you pick up anything you may need.

-We will also show you the main points of interest, such as western restaurants, the stunning beach, bars and other tourist attracts.
-You will also get the chance to visit the projects we support where you can make initial introductions and get familiar around the programmes we provide.
+We will also show you the main points of interest, such as western restaurants, the stunning beach, bars and other tourist attractions.
+You will also get the chance to visit the projects we support where you can make initial introductions and get familiar with the programmes we provide.